 Click on the icons on the right to view examples of the voter education materials.

-The joint development of the voter education material led to the formation of a technical committee made up of non-governmental organisations, political parties and faith-based organisations identified from amongst the participants of the consultative forums.
+A technical committee made up of non-governmental organisations, political parties and faith-based organisations identified from amongst the participants of the consultative forums was set up to engage in the joint development of the voter education material.
 This committee was charged with putting together a voter education manual based on the input from the forums.
 The technical team met over a five day period in November to prepare the draft manual.
 The committee went further and included designing and developing billboards, pamphlets and posters as well as identifying other avenues to ensure that voters for the forthcoming referendum and election will be well informed and familiar with the processes.